AshmitW/vision-calling-backend-hosting/README.md

 # Vision Calling Backend Hosting Firebase Functions

-This project contains the hosting code for Vision Calling Backend Firebase hosting requires a different file structure for hosting dynamic code using firebase functions Hence this repository was created
+This project contains the hosting code for Vision Calling Backend.
+Firebase hosting requires a different file structure for hosting dynamic code using firebase functions.
+Hence this repository was created

-**Please check [Vision Calling Backend](https://github.com/AshmitW/vision-calling-backend) for a tracking changes** **All required changes in [Vision Calling Backend](https://github.com/AshmitW/vision-calling-backend) are kept in sync using commit #**
+**Please check [Vision Calling Backend](https://github.com/AshmitW/vision-calling-backend) for a tracking changes**
+**All required changes in [Vision Calling Backend](https://github.com/AshmitW/vision-calling-backend) are kept in sync using commit #**

 ## File structure